AmineDjeghri/awesome-os-setup/README.md

 - (+) Well-suited for coding with Windows Subsystem for Linux (WSL) and no need for dual boot.
 - (-) UI is not smooth and responsive compared to macOS & Linux

 Within the domain of development, Unix-based systems such as Linux and macOS frequently garner attention.
 Nevertheless, the integration of WSL allows smooth coding alongside the utilization of Adobe and Microsoft products that may lack support on Linux.
-This flexibility, coupled with the ability to handle resource-intensive games beyond MacOS capabilities, positions Windows-WSL as an enticing platform, ensuring a well-rounded computing experience for all users, regardless of their workplace constraints.
+This flexibility, coupled with the ability to handle resource-intensive games beyond macOS capabilities, positions Windows-WSL as an enticing platform, ensuring a well-rounded computing experience for all users, regardless of their workplace constraints.

 Based on your needs, you can choose your OS.